almirbanjanovic/roadtocloud.github.io/blog/_posts/2024-04-05-paas-showdown-azure-vs-heroku.md

 ## Additional Assumptions
 Let's assume this Ruby on Rails application requires pretty significant up-time.
 As a result, this business critical application requires High Availability (HA).
 Additionally, usually it is best practice for companies to advertise one IP address to the world.
 Multiple IP addresses can present challenges and unnecessary security risks.
 This analysis also assumes that SNAT (Source Network Address Translation) is required, so that only one IP address is advertised.
 This will avoid exposing additional attack vectors.
-Finally, one last assumption: This is a standard 3-tier app with a web front-end, an API middle tier, and a back-end database tier.
+Finally, one last assumption: this is a standard 3-tier app with a web front-end, an API middle tier, and a back-end database tier.

 ## Out of Scope
 For this analysis I have ommitted focusing on DevOps and CI/CD and how that could affect the outcome.
 Both platforms offer support for Git and should offer support for popular code repositories like GitHub.
 However, this adds an aditional layer of complexity and takes away from the main concerns of analyzing the impact on performance and security.
 DevOps and CI/CD practices wouldn't necessarily change this analysis focused on security and performance.